Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

-Your credit score is one of the most important measures of your creditworthiness.
-For your FICO® score, it's a three digit number usually ranging between 300 to 850 and is based on metrics developed by Fair Isaac Corporation.
-The higher your score is, the less risky you are to lenders.
+Impact different factors have on your credit score: Payment history = 35%, Amount owed = 30%, Length of credit history = 15%, Credit mix = 10%, New credit = 10% Your credit score is one of the most important measures of your creditworthiness.
+For your FICO® Score, it's a three digit number usually ranging between 300 to 850 and is based on metrics developed by Fair Isaac Corporation.
 By understanding what impacts your credit score, you can take steps to improve it.

 Your credit score is based on the following five factors:

-Ultimately, the best way to help improve your credit score is to use loans and credit cards responsibly and make prompt payments.
-The more your credit history shows that you can responsibly handle credit, the more willing lenders will be to offer you credit at a competitive rate.
+Ultimately, one way to potentially improve your credit score is to use loans and credit cards responsibly and make prompt payments.
+The more your credit history shows that you may be able to responsibly handle credit, the more willing lenders will be to offer you credit at a competitive rate.

 Did you know?
-Wells Fargo offers eligible customers free access to their FICO® Credit Score ― plus tools, tips, and much more.
-Learn how to access your FICO Credit Score.
+Wells Fargo offers eligible customers complimentary access to their FICO® Score – plus tools, tips, and much more.
+Learn how to access your FICO Score.

 We’re committed to helping you build your financial success.
 Here you’ll find a wide range of helpful information, interactive tools, practical strategies, and more — all designed to help you increase your financial literacy and reach your financial goals.